OpenVPN server on Turris⚓︎

-Starting with Turris OS 3.6, you can configure OpenVPN easily through the Foris web interface.
+Starting with Turris OS 3.6, you can configure OpenVPN server easily through the Foris web interface.

 OpenVPN is an open technology for virtual private networks.
 It works on the client-server principle - multiple clients connect to an OpenVPN server to get access to a regularly inaccessible network.
 For example, you can access computers in your home or office LAN from your laptop connected to any Internet connection.